thosgood/this-weeks-finds/markdown/201-250/week203.md

      fraught with difficulties.

     >Finally, a note to John: While you're trying to give your audience
-    >some feeling for the virtues of n-categories, couldn't you give them a
+    >some feeling for the virtues of $n$-categories, couldn't you give them a
     >little help with n=1, by being a little more precise about objects and
     >maps?